Last updated: May 21, 2014

 Your personal information and data files are stored on Adobe’s servers and the servers of companies we hire to provide services to us.
-Your personal information may be transferred across national borders because we have servers located worldwide and the companies we hire to help us run our business are located in different countries around the world.
-Please also see Adobe’s Safe Harbor policy.
+Your personal information may be transferred across national borders because we have servers located worldwide and the companies we hire to help us run our business are located in different countries around the world (for example, Argentina, Australia, India, Ireland, Singapore, the Philippines, the United Kingdom, and the United States).
+For more information about transfers of personal information from the European Economic Area (the EEA) and Switzerland to the United States, please see Adobe’s Safe Harbor policy.

-If you want to delete your Adobe ID account, please email your request to email@example.com.
-Note that we need to retain certain records for legal or internal business reasons and that some of your information may remain on backup systems, in compliance with applicable law.
+If you want to request a deletion of your Adobe ID account, please email your request to email@example.com.
+Note that we need to retain certain records for legal or internal business reasons (such as fraud prevention).
+Some of your information may remain on backup systems, in compliance with applicable law.

 We will retain your personal information for as long as necessary to provide you with the websites and applications you are eligible to use with your Adobe ID, or as needed to comply with our legal obligations or enforce our agreements.

-The Adobe family of companies (see list of Adobe entities [click "Office Locations" tab] and our acquired companies) and companies we hire to help us market our websites and applications on our behalf may use your information to provide you with information and offers related to Adobe.
+The Adobe family of companies (see list of Adobe entities and our acquired companies) and companies we hire to help us market our websites and applications on our behalf may use your information to provide you with information and offers related to Adobe.
 We give you choices regarding our marketing practices.